czbiohub/blog/_blog/random-forest-reprogramming.md

-# How can scRNA-seq inform the development of new reprogramming protocols and sorting markers?
+# How can scRNA-seq inform the development of new reprogramming protocols and sorting markers pannels?

 ## From transcription factors to reprogramming protocols
 [Induced pluripotent stem cells](https://www.eurostemcell.org/ips-cells-and-reprogramming-turn-any-cell-body-stem-cell) are the holy grail of regenerative medicine; however, the low efficiency of somatic cell reprogramming and the lengthy cell differentiation protocols are hardening their potential clinical applications {add references}.
 For this reason, one of the current major goals of single cell research is defining cell identities because there lies the key to the development of better reprogramming protocols.
 Critical to such work is the understanding of the underlying regulatory networks.
 While a handful of molecular functions are usually associated with cell regulation, the most commonly used are transcription factors or transcription regulators in general.
 In [Tabula muris](https://www.nature.com/articles/s41586-018-0590-4) we investigated how transcription factors are able to reconstruct known cell ontology relationships between cell populations.
 Using a random forest model strategy we [identified sets of transcription factors](spreedsheet with tfs) that can potentially be used to inform the design of novel reprogramming protocols.